 - Brand Mentions: Mentions of a brand or website on other websites, even if they don’t include a backlink, can improve search engine visibility and credibility.
 Google considers brand mentions as a signal of authority and relevance.

-- Local Listings: For local businesses, having consistent and accurate information on local listings such as Google My Business can improve search engine visibility for local search queries.
+- Local Listings: For local businesses, having consistent and accurate information on local listings such as Google Business Profile can improve search engine visibility for local search queries.

 - Guest Posts: Contributing guest posts to relevant and authoritative websites can improve backlink profile and search engine ranking.